Mark Ryan (actor)

-Mark Ryan is an English actor, author, singer and action director.
-He portrayed Mr. Gates in the Michael Bay/Starz production of the pirate show Black Sails, and Nasir in the British TV series Robin of Sherwood.
+Mark Ryan (born June 7, 1956) is an English actor, author, singer, and action director.
+He portrayed Mr. Gates in the Michael Bay/Starz production of the pirate show Black Sails, Nasir in the British TV series Robin of Sherwood, and is known for his work for the Transformers film franchise.

 Early life

 Before his career in the entertainment industry, Ryan worked as a member of the British Army's Intelligence Corps, attached to DSF (Director Special Forces) and later as a Licensed Private Investigator in the United States.